 Mississauga is a city forming part of the Greater Toronto Area in the Great Lakes region of North America.
 With a population of 704,000, Mississauga is the sixth largest city in Canada and the fourth largest city in the Great Lakes region.
 Due to the large influx of immigrants, mostly from Asian countries, Mississauga is one of the fastest growing cities in Canada.
 Nearly fifty percent of the population belongs to a visible minority and is able to speak a language that is not English.
 Being home to more than 18,000 companies has helped Mississauga to remain debt free as a city since 1978.

-Mississauga, ON is a center for industry especially the warehousing, manufacturing, and petroleum refinement in the pharmaceutical, electronic equipment, and chemical sectors.
+Mississauga is a center for industry especially the warehousing, manufacturing, and petroleum refinement in the pharmaceutical, electronic equipment, and chemical sectors.
 It is also the location of one of the largest financial districts in Canada which is home to the corporate offices of more than 50 Fortune 500 companies including Hewlett-Packard, Microsoft, Pepsi, General Electric, and Wal-Mart.
 In an effort to create an independent image and provide housing to its expanding population, Mississauga, ON has also turned its sights on construction, with the winning eccentric condo tower designs of an international architectural competition expected to be completed in 2010.
-Even companies such as, heating repair Mississauga can flourish in this area.
+Even companies such as, Fortuna MBA admissions consulting firm, can flourish in these areas.

 Neighbourhoods and Home Styles in Mississauga, ON